MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/advanced-threat-protection-demonstration-attack-surface-reduction-rules.md

 3. Download and open the test file/document for the rule you want to test linked above, enable editing and content if prompted
 4. Example: Block Office applications from creating child processes D4F940AB-401B-4EFC-AADC-AD5F3C50688A

-#### Expected results:
+#### Scenario 2 expected results

-You should immediatly see an "Action blocked" notification.
+You should immediately see an "Action blocked" notification.

 ### Scenario 3 (1803): ASR rule blocks unsigned USB content from executing